No one has proven that any specific foods cause rheumatoid arthritis or make the symptoms worse.

 There are some foods that you should avoid because they aren't good for anybody.
 Stay away from foods that are high in saturated fat like red meat and foods that are high in sugar such as candy and pastries.

 Eating fruits and vegetables may help to prevent rheumatoid arthritis.
-A study from the Mayo Clinic showed that women who ate diets higher in fruits and vegetables were less likely to develop rheumatoid arthritis.
-This study doesn't show that eating fruits and vegetables will improve the symptoms of rheumatoid arthritis; however, everyone should eat at least five servings of fruits and vegetables every day.
+A study from the Mayo Clinic showed that women who ate diets higher in fruits and vegetables were less likely to develop rheumatoid arthritis than women who ate typical Western diets.
+This study doesn't show that eating fruits and vegetables will improve the symptoms of rheumatoid arthritis -- however, everyone should eat at least five servings of fruits and vegetables every day.

 Calder PC. "n-3 polyunsaturated fatty acids, inflammation, and inflammatory diseases."
 Am J Clin Nutr.
 2006 Jun;83(6 Suppl):1505S-1519S.